bradcray/chapel/test/studies/hackathon/2022/bradc/exprTree/README.txt

 Takeaways
 =========

+* I think doing lots more of this "let's code using our own language" type of activity would be very valuable to our team and users.

 * This exercise ran me into similar errors as I hit with AoC day 18, most of which were due to: